rbeiter/qt-py-rp2040-blink/README.md

 # Simple GPIO pin toggle demo

-To build, provide a path to the ARM GCC cross-compiler and either a path to the PICO SDK checked out on your local machine or set `PICO_SDK_FETCH_FROM_GIT=true` in the environment:
+To build - include the ARM GCC cross-compiler in your path, and either a path to the PICO SDK checked out on your local machine or set `PICO_SDK_FETCH_FROM_GIT=true` in the environment:

     export PATH=${PATH}:/path/to/arm-none-eabi-gcc/bin/